Published in: 2018

 This document presents case studies from lower and higher income settings around the world that highlight O&M benefits resulting from WSP implementation.
 These case studies contribute to a growing body of information on the outcomes of water safety planning and may be useful in building support for WSPs among water sector senior managers, operational staff and other stakeholders.

 WHO, IWA (2018).
 Strengthening Operations & Maintenance through Water Safety Planning - A Collection of Case Studies.
-World Health Organization (WHO), The International Water Association (IWA)
+World Health Organization (WHO), Geneva, Switzerland; The International Water Association (IWA), London, United Kingdom

-Asia & Pacific English Europe, Caucasus & Central Asia Water (irrigation, process, other)
+Asia & Pacific Case studies in other formats English Europe, Caucasus & Central Asia Operation and maintenance (WG10) Water (irrigation, process, other)

 Share this page on